akihikodaki/dts/doc/dts_gsg/usr_guide/usage.rst

 * dut_user: User name of DUT linux account
 * dut_passwd: Password of DUT linux account
 * tester_ip: IP address of tester
-* tester_passwd: Password of Tester linux account, user name should same as dut_user
+* tester_passwd: Password of Tester linux account, user name should be the same as dut_user
 * pktgen_group: traffic generator name, it can be ``trex`` or ``ixia``, it is optional, if not set, DTS can't do performance tests.
 * channels: number of memory channels for DPDK EAL
 * bypass_core0: skip the first core when initialize DPDK